guzlewski/netcat/README.md

 ./netcat.out [OPTIONS] [ADDRESS] [PORT]

   -u - use udp instead of tcp
-  -l - server mode, ADDRESS can be blank, defalut ip will be used -4 - force ip4
+  -l - server mode, ADDRESS can be blank, default ip will be used -4 - force ip4
   -6 - force ip6
 ```
 `ADDRESS` - ip4, ip6 or hostname (will be resolved via DNS) to connect or bind in server mode
 `PORT` - number of port to connect or listen